Getting Started with CSP Kit

 Option 3: CLI Tools

-# Install CLI globally
+# For contributors: Install CLI globally

 npm install -g @csp-kit/cli